cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Concept explain
 ```
 - Single thread principle for mobile phone, we do not put wait time in thread, but only support one thread for each functions.
 The more chain mining, the lower speed on each chain.
+- Block size is 1, only one tx included in each block. encouraginig increase the frequency, which is reducing the block time.
 - Miner is what nodes call itself, and sender is what nodes call other peers.
 In TAU POT, all miners predict a future state;
 - Safety is the CBC Casper concept of the safe and agreed history by BFT group.
 The future contract result state is a CBC prediction.
 TAU uses this concept to describe the prediction and safety as well, but our scope are all peers than BFT group.
 - Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.